BIPN145/BIPN145.github.io/_sources/LabManual/Neuromembrane.md

 6. Run the simulation with the smaller diameter and observe the Voltage vs Time plot again.
 Hint: you can use the Autoscale button (![][image2]) if the trace goes off the plot.
 Fill out Table 3 for this 2 µm cable simulation.

-7. Double the capacitance of the membrane, from 1 to 2 μF/cm2.
+7. Double the specific capacitance of the membrane, from 1 to 2 μF/cm2.
 Describe what happens to the time constant and the resulting voltage over time plot with more capacitance in Table 3\.

 Optional: Later in the course, you may want to use the Neuromembrane simulator to model the action potential.
 There is a [protocol here](https://docs.google.com/document/d/14yS7gj4IyZvIWO3KI5tqYkXIkytr7Y8ES7v4SbK9quM/edit?tab=t.0#heading=h.z78xt7uiejq).